globaltcad/swing-tree/docs/markdown/Background-Filtering.md

-This is again very similar to the previous example, but this time instead of just applying a blur filter, we also set the scale factor to 1.25.
-This causes the background to be scaled up by 25% before it is blurred.
+This is again very similar to the previous example, but this time instead of just applying a blur filter, we also set the scale factor to `1.25`.
+This causes the background to be scaled up by `25%` before it is blurred.
-Also, not that we reduced the blur factor to 6.
-This is because the scaling operation already causes the background to look more blurred.
+Also, note that we reduced the blur factor to `6`.
+This is because the scaling operation already causes the background to look a little bit blurry.
-So the blur factor needs to be reduced to compensate for that.
+So the additional blur needs to be reduced to compensate for that.

 ![A scaled glassy background](../img/tutorial/scaled-glassy-tissue-background.png)

 Now the effect looks really convincing.
 It gets even better when resizing the window and seeing how the background scales dynamically.
-That really make the component fell like glass.
+That really make the component feel like glass.